shaloo/docs.arcana/docs/use_cases.md

 * **Build-your-own-Auth-UI**: Create your own login UX and simply use `loginWithSocial` and `loginWithLink` methods to enable popular Web2 social providers or passwordless login to onboard users.

-* **Customize Onboarding**: Choose which providers / login options are visible to the user at the time of logging in to the Web3 application.
+* **Customize Onboarding**: Choose which providers/login options are visible to the user at the time of logging into the Web3 application.

 ## Sign Blockchain Transactions

 * **Easily Accessible & Secure Wallet**: Enable *authenticated app users* to sign blockchain transactions without having to learn the Web3 nuances or expose them to tedious key management hoops.
 At the same time, provide a secure wallet that is fast to plug in and easy to use.

-* **Customize Wallet Usage Experience**: Control Arcana wallet visibility by choosing whether it should be always visible in the context of a Web3 application or whether it shows up only when a blockchain transaction is triggered.
+* **Customize Wallet Usage Experience**: Control the {{config.extra.arcana.wallet_name}} visibility by choosing whether it should be always visible in the context of a Web3 application or whether it shows up only when a blockchain transaction is triggered.

-* **Wallet Branding**: Allows Web3 application developers to customize the Arcana wallet theme.
+* **Wallet Branding**: Allows Web3 application developers to customize the {{config.extra.arcana.wallet_name}} theme.

-* **No Browser Extension Deployment**: Auth SDK allows easy and very simple wallet onboarding for users with no need for installing any browser extension or generating keys.
+* **No Browser Extension Deployment**: {{config.extra.arcana.sdk_name}} allows easy and very simple wallet onboarding for users with no need for installing any browser extension or generating keys.

 * **Web3 Wallet Operations**: Enable typical wallet functions in the application for authenticated users:
     - Sign blockchain transactions